Pornography addiction: Mainstream media

 In 2013, American actor Joseph Gordon-Levitt wrote, directed, and starred in the comedy-drama film Don Jon, in which the protagonist is addicted to pornography.
 In an interview to promote the film, Gordon-Levitt discussed what he referred to as the "fundamental difference between a human being and an image on a screen".

 In 2014, American actor Terry Crews talked about his long-standing pornography addiction, which he said had seriously affected his marriage and life and which he was able to overcome only after entering rehab in 2009.
 He now takes an active role in speaking out about pornography addiction and its impact.

 In 2015, English comedian Russell Brand appeared in videos by American anti-pornography group Fight the New Drug, in which he discussed pornography and its harmful effects.
-Later that year, American actress Rashida Jones produced the documentary Hot Girls Wanted, which gave an in-depth look into the exploitation of women in the pornography industry.

-In 2016, American comedian Chris Rock and his wife Malaak Compton divorced after 20 years of marriage, which Rock attributed to his infidelity and pornography addiction.
+In 2016, American comedian Chris Rock and his wife, Malaak Compton, divorced after 20 years of marriage, which Rock attributed to his infidelity and pornography addiction.
 He later discussed the details of his pornography addiction in his 2018 stand-up comedy special Tamborine.